 Product price and cost budget templates are considered an essential component of a retail sales budget or forecast and are used by regional sales executives and store managers to plan for weekly or monthly sales.
-Some of the key functionality in this type of input form is that it displays items by product group down the rows and Price and Cost in the columns.
+Key functionality in this type of input form displays items by product group down the rows and Price and Cost in the columns.
 Using budget versioning, multiple price and cost scenarios can be created.
 The resulting figures are pulled up in a Quantity input template and used to calculate the total expected sales revenue per item.
-While a corporate user often enters the price and cost in this template, it is typical that regional managers or store managers later captures the forecasted sales quantities.
-You find an example of this type of input form below.
+While a corporate user often enters the price and cost in this template, it is typical that regional managers or store managers later capture the forecasted sales quantities.
+You will find an example of this type of input form below.

 Purpose of Product Price and Cost Models

 Retail companies use Product Price and Cost Models to easily capture detailed estimates per item that is then multiplied with sales quantity forecasts to drive the total sales revenue per product, store, region and when consolidated.
 When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, a retail corporation can improve its sales forecast accuracy which helps to budget for expenses and investments, as well as, reduce the chances that inventories end up too high or too low.

 Product Price and Cost Budget Model Example

 Here is an example of Retail planning template for Product Price and Cost.

 You can find hundreds of additional examples here.

 The typical users of this type of input form are: Budget managers, regional sales managers, product managers.

 Other Input Forms Often Used in Conjunction with Product Price and Cost Models